B-UMMI/proBait/README.md

                         Minimum number of N sequential matching bases in an alignment to accept it.
   -c, --cluster         Cluster set of baits to remove similar baits and reduce redundancy.
   -ci CLUSTER_IDENTITY, --cluster-identity CLUSTER_IDENTITY
-                        Exclude baits with an identity value to the cluster representative equal or higher than this value.
+                        Exclude baits with an identity value to the cluster representative equal to or higher than this value.
   -cc CLUSTER_COVERAGE, --cluster-coverage CLUSTER_COVERAGE
-                        Exclude baits with a coverage value to the cluster representative equal or higher than this value.
+                        Exclude baits with a coverage value to the cluster representative equal to or higher than this value.
   -e EXCLUDE, --exclude EXCLUDE
                         Path to a FASTA file containing sequences to which baits must not be specific.
   -ep EXCLUDE_PIDENT, --exclude-pident EXCLUDE_PIDENT